-As we have seen, the use of cellular wireless broadband will form an essential part of scaling up BVLOS capabilities for civilian drone markets, providing the range, throughput and responsiveness that next-generation applications need.
+As we have seen, the use of cellular wireless data links for drones will form an essential part of scaling up BVLOS capabilities for civilian drone markets, providing the range, throughput and responsiveness that next-generation applications need.

-Whether you are planning to build a proof-of-concept prototype drone that can explore what is possible with cellular connectivity, or are looking ahead to create a new commercial product that is ready to roll with the 5G revolution, Elsight’s Halo is an ideal solution.
+Whether you are planning to build a proof-of-concept prototype drone that can explore what is possible with cellular connectivity, or are looking ahead to create a new commercial product that is ready to roll with the 5G revolution, Elsight’s Halo is an ideal connectivity platform.

 The carrier-agnostic Halo enables unmanned aircraft to utilize up to four unique cellular datalinks from multiple providers, enabling you to take advantage of 5G’s advanced capabilities safe in the knowledge that your drone can seamlessly switch to a backup LTE link should you lose coverage.

 Halo also features a state-of-the-art bonding capability that combines all available links into one, automatically balancing traffic to provide maximum bandwidth for all your data-intensive streaming application requirements.